ZKEX/docs/docs/Concepts/HowZKEXWorks.md

 \*Note there are still gas fees when depositing or withdrawing funds between L1 and L2.

-To summarize, ZKEX is an order book exchange designed for both new and professional DeFi traders, with a seamless user experience, that is ultra-secure, capital efficient, multi-chain, decentralized, with competitive fees and access to massive liquidity aggregated from all supported blockchains.
+To summarize, ZKEX is an order book exchange designed for both new and professional DeFi traders, with a seamless user experience, that is ultra-secure, capital efficient, multi-chain, decentralized, with competitive fees and access to massive liquidity from all supported blockchains.

+## Advanced trading

+Later, users will be able to collaterize their stablecoins and stablecoin-LP tokens, to borrow a new stablecoin for more trading opportunities on ZKEX.
+This is the same mechanism of getting a loan, but using as crypto assets as collateral.